pillmuncher/yogic.cs/README.md

 **Yogic, but in C#.**

-An embedded DSL of monadic combinators for first-order logic programming.
+An embedded DSL of monadic combinators for first-order logic programming in C#.
+It's called Yogic because logic programming is another step on the path to enlightenment.

 ## **Key features:**